Originally published in: Sales & Marketing Management

 It’s also common for B2B marketers to struggle with siloing.
 Marketers need to see and track the entire customer journey to measure ROI, but B2B customer interactions often are split across different departments that don’t communicate with each other.
 For example, the teams and communications that support trade shows and brand marketing work separately.
 A marketer might create a campaign to drive traffic to a trade show booth, but those qualified leads would not be entered into the company’s marketing automation platform automatically.
 These silos make it impossible to track ROI and ruin otherwise smooth customer experiences.

 Finally, there’s the issue of incomplete data.
 When it comes to reports and key performance indicators, many companies turn to their data science, business intelligence or sales analysis departments.
 Data departments are incredibly valuable to marketers, but you shouldn’t just gather data for data’s sake.
-Rely on an expert in user experience or marketing who can capture quantitative and qualitative data from customers and internal stakeholders.
+Rely on an expert in user experience or digital marketing who can capture quantitative and qualitative data from customers and internal stakeholders.
 You need someone who can organize the data to show a fully realized customer journey across every touch point — including any gaps or opportunities.

 While these barriers might seem difficult to navigate, they aren’t insurmountable.
-B2B marketers that want to track the ROI of their digital efforts would be wise to consider an attribution model.
+B2B marketers that want to track the ROI of their digital marketing efforts would be wise to consider an attribution model.

-Overcoming barriers with an attribution model
+Overcoming barriers with an marketing attribution model

-1. Create an attribution model.
+1. Create a B2B marketing attribution model.

 Connect customers’ physical interactions to digital ones using tracking methods, and then assign KPIs to each interaction based on where they fall within the customer journey.
-When building an attribution model, it’s best to start with a level playing field: Give each interaction the same percentage of the profit that resulted from a sale.
+When building a marketing attribution model, it’s best to start with a level playing field: Give each interaction the same percentage of the profit that resulted from a sale.
 You’ll start to get a sense of each interaction’s value in relation to one another.
 I recommend doing this manually from the start, but you can certainly invest in a software platform down the road.

 2. Measure success at every step.